Zielmann/FoxBot/README.md

         <client_id>paste application Client ID here</client_id>
 ```

 9. Beneath the Client ID on the Twitch Dev Console, you will also see a Client Secret.
 If the value is displayed, copy it.
 If not, click the New Secret button, then click OK to accept generating a new secret.
-Copy the value shown and add it to the settings.xml file
+Copy the value shown and add it to the settings.xml file.
+DO NOT SHARE THE CLIENT SECRET WITH ANYBODY

 ```xml
         <client_secret>paste application Client Secret here</client_secret>